sg-milad/simple-currency-exchange-rate/README.md

 ~ docker compose up
 ```

-and wait a couple of minutes to build the project. after build please open [localhost](localhost:300/docs)
+and wait a couple of minutes to build the project. after build please open [localhost](localhost:300/docs).
+if you don't like using swagger please insert docs-json.json to postman and enjoy.